title

 An imageless Muhammad.
 He insisted that he was only a prophet, the last prophet, not a god and not to be worshipped.
 His image is not in any mosque.

-While both Persia and Constantinople were becoming weaker, a new religious organization and political force was rising on the Arabian peninsula: Islam.
+While the Sassanid and Byzantine empires were weakening each other, a new religious organization and political force was rising on the Arabian peninsula: Islam.
 There, towns were few.
-Arabia had been divided mainly among warlike nomadic tribes with camels and flocks of cattle and sheep.
+Arabia had been divided mainly among warlike nomadic tribes with camels, cattle and flocks of sheep.
 An individual's survival depended on subordinating himself to his tribe.
 And tribes sometimes compensated for periods of extreme dryness by raiding neighboring tribes or a passing caravan.

 The town of Mecca was a link in trade between Constantinople and India.
-The Quraysh tribe controlled the town – since the 400s – and members of the tribe had become skilled merchants and traders and involved in the overland spice trade.
+The Quraysh tribe controlled the town.
+Members of the tribe were skilled merchants and traders and involved in the overland spice trade.

 Like other tribal peoples, people of the Arabian desert had been polytheistic.
-They believed in spirits that were neutral to them, spirits that were hostile and spirits to which they could appeal.
-They believed that through ritual they could bind themselves as a tribe to a spirit.
+These were people who believed in spirits that were neutral to them, spirits that were hostile and spirits to which they could appeal.
+They believed that through ritual they could bind their tribe to a spirit.
 And they saw spirits in various objects and places.
-They saw spirit in the moon and stars, in the rocks which marked their way through the desert, in springs and water wells, in caves, in the few trees in the region and on mountain tops - places they considered holy.
+They saw spirit in the moon and stars, in the rocks which marked their way through the desert, in springs and water wells, in caves, in the few trees in the region and on mountain tops – places they considered holy.

 When Arabic tribes came together at markets and fairs they engaged in religious ceremony and held a truce.
-At these fairs the tribes acquired a common view of a god they called Allah, a god who was one among the other gods.
-These contacts among the Arabs reinforced their common language, which was rich in poetry, and they acquired a common identity as Arabs.
+At these fairs the tribes had acquired a common view of a god they called Allah, a god who was one among the other gods.
+These contacts among tribes reinforced their common language, which was rich in poetry, and they acquired a common identity as Arabs.

-Into this Arabic world had come cultural influences from elsewhere.
-In Arabia were the descendants of Jewish refugees from centuries before.
-By the year 500, Christian missionaries had arrived in Arabia.
-Before the rise of Islam, the entire Arabian province of Najran had been Christian.
-Christianity was established superficially in various other centers of trade, and Arabs living on the borders of what was left of the Roman and Persian empires had contacts with people and ideas from those empires.
+Into this region called Arabia had come cultural influences from elsewhere.
+There were the descendants of Jewish refugees from centuries before.
+And, by the year 500, Christian missionaries had arrived in Arabia.
+The entire Arabian province of Najran had been Christian.
+Christianity was established superficially in various other centers of trade, and Arabs living on the borders of what was left of the Byzantine and Sassanid empires had contacts with people and ideas from those empires.

 A tradesman member of the Quraysh from Mecca named Mohammad was familiar with Christianity.
-The earliest biography on the Prophet Muhmmad of which scholars are aware dates to 767, 135 years after his death, and that is known to scholars through a later edition, compiled in 833.
-Muhammad is described as occasionally withdrawing to meditate in a cave outside of his hometown, Mecca – similar to the withdrawal of some Christian ascetics in Syria.
-In the cave outside Mecca, Muhammad, at around forty years of age, began hearing messages from God via the angel Gabriel.
+The earliest biography on the Prophet Muhammad of which scholars are aware dates to 767, 135 years after his death, and this biography is known to scholars through an edition compiled in 833.
+Muhammad is described as occasionally withdrawing to meditate in a cave outside Mecca, similar to the withdrawal of some Christian ascetics in Syria.
+In the cave, Muhammad, at around forty years of age, began hearing messages from God via the angel Gabriel.
 Muhammad decided that the god he knew as Allah was also Jehovah, the god of the Jews and Christians.
-He claimed to foresee the end of the world, a day of judgment, when the dead would be awakened, when all would be judged according to their deeds and sent to either paradise or eternal flames.
+He claimed to foresee the end of the world, a day of judgment when the dead would be awakened, when all would be judged according to their deeds and sent to either paradise or eternal flames.

-Muhammad saw his faith as monotheistic, like that of the Hanif, the Christians and Jews.
-And like the Christians he saw the world between God and humanity as occupied by angels and demons.
+Muhammad saw his faith as monotheistic.
+And he saw the world between God and humanity as occupied by spirits not called gods but labelled as angels and demons.
 He saw the future as in the hands of God, and he felt it was his duty to convert people to what he called "submission to the will of God" and to warn his fellow Meccans of God's Final Judgment.

-Muslim scholars were not to describe Islam as a product of cultural diffusion or as a historical development.
-Instead, Islam was viewed as an intervention in human history by God.
-The scholar Reza Aslan (1972-) writes:
+Muslim scholars were not to describe Muhammad as partaking in another instance of cultural diffusion.
+Instead, Islam was viewed as an intervention by God – such intervention an ancient and common view.
+The scholar Reza Aslan writes:

 Like so many prophets before him, the Prophet Muhammad never claimed to have invented a new religion.
-On the contrary, by Muhammad's own admission, his message was an attempt to reform the existing religious beliefs and cultural practices of pre-Islamic Arabia so as to bring the God of the Jews and Chhristians to the Arab peoples.
-(No god but God, p.
-1)
+On the contrary, by Muhammad's own admission, his message was an attempt to reform the existing religious beliefs and cultural practices of pre-Islamic Arabia so as to bring the God of the Jews and Christians to the Arab peoples. note5

 His fellow Meccans rejected his religious ideas.
-But people from outside Mecca viewed that city as having a special spirituality, and they were impressed by Muhammad's preaching and invited him to their town: Yathrib – population roughly 10,000.
+But Arabs visiting Mecca viewed that city as having a special spirituality, and they were impressed by Muhammad's preaching and invited him to their town, Yathrib (population roughly 10,000).
 Muhammad found Yathrib without any stable authority outside its Jewish community, and as a man of God he established himself as someone to come to for judgments.

 Muhammad's followers suffered from poverty, and beginning in January 623 some of them resorted to the tradition of raiding the caravans that traveled along the eastern coast of the Red Sea from Mecca to Syria.
+These were circumstances that worked to Muhammad's favor.
 Seeing himself as their leader, Muhammad put himself at the head of these raids, excusing them on the grounds of the injustice of poverty and describing the raids as part of a holy war (Jihad) against the rulers of Mecca for their having rejected his teaching.
-Muhammad and his followers had been developing a contempt for people they called "idolaters" – for people who worshipped traditional, numerous gods.
+Muhammad and his followers had been developing a contempt for people they called "idolaters," people who worshipped traditional, numerous gods.
 Energized by religious fervor, a sense of unity and the prospect of booty, his men fought well.

 Under Muhammad's authority, Meccans of wealth were obliged to donate to the well-being of Mecca's poor.
-People saw Muhammad's strength as the power of his god, and they saw the other gods as having become powerless.
-There was a mass conversion to Muhammad's faith: Islam.
-With Mecca under Muhammad's rule, the holy shrine there, the Kaaba, was turned into a place of Islamic worship.
+People saw Muhammad's strength as the power of his god, and they saw the other gods as having become powerless – another common way of looking at the world and more of military success deciding religious devotions.
+There were many conversions to Islam.
+And with Mecca under Muhammad's rule, the holy shrine there, the Kaaba, was turned into a place of Islamic worship.

 Muhammad added Mecca's army to his own.
 His victory at Mecca alarmed tribes elsewhere in Arabia.
-But not one of their armies matched Muhammad's.
+Had they united with Mecca to defeat Muhammad the story might have been different, but unity of purpose had not occurred, and now not one of their armies matched Muhammad's.
 In February and March, 630, Muhammad’s military fought various skirmishes and the battles of Hunsin, Auras, and Taif.
-He was victorious, and across much of Arabia his dominance was followed by mass conversions.
-As with Constantine and the Christians, military victories had been of crucial significance – viewed by his followers, of course, as the work of God.
+Muhammad was victorious, and his greater dominance was followed by more conversions.

 Sources